GT World Challenge America: Touring Car B-Spec

 Based on the Sports Car Club of America class of the same name, these were smaller cars with small, efficient, naturally aspirated motors (target HP is 125).
 Modifications were limited to manufacturer specified performance spring and shocks to keep overall cost down.
 Cars competing in TCB were prepared to the SCCA Club Racing B Spec rules.
 Cars that were eligible included the Fiat 500, Ford Fiesta, Mazda 2, Mini Cooper, Chevrolet Sonic, Honda Fit, Kia Rio, and Nissan Versa.

 The class was discontinued after the 2017 season, a year after sanctioning of the series changed from SCCA to USAC.
 These cars are still eligible to participate in the SCCA Runoffs.

-Older World Challenge cars

-Starting in 2009, older World Challenge cars became eligible (with minor modifications) for competition in SCCA racing.
-Under the SCCA's General Competition Rules (GCR), the Super Touring category allows World Challenge GTs to compete in STO and Touring cars to compete in STU.
-In 2013 the STO class was merged into the T1 and GT2 classes.

 Television

 Speed TV network televised the World Challenge starting in 1996, with the series being called the SPEED World Challenge until 2010.

 Near the end of the broadcast partnership with SPEED, the World Challenge had been broadcast on weekdays as opposed to the traditional weekends.
 For 2009, the races were combined into an hour-long block.

 On January 4, 2010, Versus (now NBC Sports Network) announced they would televise 90-minute broadcasts beginning in the 2010 season.
 Each broadcast featured all the races from each round.
 The entire 2010 season was shown on the channel.
 The series later returned to weekend telecasts.